Tasty Pizza Delivered To Your Doorstep!

 The Kings Head is an old fashioned drinkers pub.
 Dating back to the 14th century in parts but mainly much newer from the 17th century, it does do food but its primary function is to serve the drinkers of Cheddar and beyond with country wit and bonhomie.
 And local beer and cider, of course.
 There are homemade cakes and pork pies, cheese and ham rolls and its wholesome and hearty chunky sandwiches are sold at very reasonable prices which will soak up much of the local ciders and ales you’ll find on offer behind the bar.
 Don’t come here expecting a cordon bleu experience because the only thing blue you’ll find is the language on a Friday or Saturday night!
 That doesn’t mean it’s not suitable for kids because it is.
 There’s plenty of space for them to charge around in and a large play area at the back of the beer garden.

 The King’s Head is Cheddar’s premier music venue with live music by way of an open mic night one Thursday followed by a folk night the next Thursday.
 Every Friday night is music night from a selection of local and regional talent ripping up the dance floor, well not actually the dance floor but the floor of the front bar where the music takes place.
-This September 12/13th the pub is having its very own music festival – be sure to be there!

 The pub also boasts a massive car park so no worries about parking and if you stay ‘too long’ you might even find the landlord offering you a lift home while your car stays put.